Turmeric (Curcuma longa) one has been cut open to show inside

 Quality and identification: Only use herbs from reputable sources.
 Misidentification or contamination can be dangerous.

-Ultra-low-cost ginger electuary ($3-5 per batch):
+Ultra-Low-Cost Ginger Electuary ($3-5 per batch):

-DIY powder option: Grind dried herbs in coffee grinder (dedicate one to herbs) = FREE if you forage/grow herbs.
+Grind dried herbs in coffee grinder (dedicate one to herbs) = FREE if you forage/grow herbs.

 This makes concentrated herbal medicine accessible regardless of budget.